ItsRiprod/DeskThing/README.md

 > Alternatively use **libusbK** if it does not work
 - Run `python superbird_tool.py --restore_device /path/to/extracted/firmware/folder` (This may take a while)
 - After the firmware is flashed, the Car Thing should be ready with ADB enabled.
 To check, run `adb shell ls -l /usr/share/qt-superbird-app/` and you should see webapp as one of the folders.
-- Ensure that `adb devices` works and registers `12345 device` as one of the options
+- Ensure that `adb devices` works and registers `whateveryouridis device` as one of the options
 - Continue setup from [here](#detailed-setup-instructions)

 </details>